The Loneliness Epidemic

 What’s Driving the Loneliness Epidemic?

-1. Technology and Social Media
+1. Technology and Social Media – 73% of study participants

 Modern culture places a strong emphasis on independence and self-sufficiency.
 While empowering in some ways, this can discourage vulnerability and interdependence.